mcv-m6-video/mcv-m6-2021-team1/README.md

 ### 1.2.
 Off-the-shelf Optical Flow

+The followin algorithm have been tested:
+   -PyFlow
+   -Lucas-Kanade
+   -Farneback
+   -SimpleFlow

+ The scripts to perform optical flow are in week4/opticalflow/pyflow.
+If you run any of them, you get running time, MSE, PEPN on the terminal and the optical flow representation is displayed.

 ### 2.1.
 Video Stabilization with Block Matching
 The algorithm for video stabilization is based on a simple traslational model.
-To stabilize s video, call week4/stabilization.py with the following arguments:
+To stabilize a video, call week4/stabilization.py with the following arguments:
 ```
 usage: stabilization.py [-h] -v VIDEO [-t {median,gaussian}] [-s KERNEL_SIZE] [-d] [-a] [-m MEMORY]